Windows81/Vecistani-Wiki/internal/! The Vecistani Endopamphology ¡.md

 	</tbody>
 </table>

+## Definitions

+**Vecistanous:** The title given to the incumbent leader of Vecistan.
+VisualPlugin is the first Vecistanous.
+The term was coined in October 2023 in an effort to establish an induction process for the succession of VisualPlugin's rule.

+**Tennerdom:** The tenth anniversary of Vecistanous.
+Coined in 2018 for VisualPlugin's occasion on 11-30.

+**Constitutionsday:** The day of Vecistan's foundation, 2018-02-13.
+Not to be confused with the former Vecistani name for Tuesday.

+## Vecistani English

+Vecistani English is based off modern British English, but with the following rules to keep it unique.

+- Prefer **-ise** over **-ize** for words such as _realise_ and _advertise_.

+- Opt for **-se** in verb forms, and use **-ce** for nouns like _practice_ and _licence_.

+- Employ the long scale for numbers at least 1,000,000.
+Use _milliard_ for `10**9` or _billion_ for `10**12`.

+- Consistently use double "L" when extending words: like changing _travel_ to _travelled_.

+- With region-specific terms, opt for the more impactful or contextually relevant option, for instance, _elevator_ or _lift_.

 # Media Policy in Vecistan

+Vecistan's mass media is heavily censored and written to glorify Vecistanous.
+Though much of early Vecistani programming was written dually in English and in their own home-grown conlang, all current programming is now solely in English.

+- Promote viewership of Vecistani content outside the National territories.

+- Promote use of large-language models (such as ChatGPT) for both internal and external communications.

+- Actively censor the following discourses **as a priority**:

+  - 2018 Zerithyl massacre.
+  - Vecistan-Byfron conflict.

 ## Music-Production Ministry

-ŞOXI ÇÜMÖĞİQƏL is the official ministry of music for the Vecistani Great Communal People's Republic, operating also as a copyright-free record label.
-The name 'ŞOXI ÇÜMÖĞİQƏL' was a pronouncible non-word chosen for its inclusion of every letter that is made distinguishable in Azerbaijani but not in non-Turkic scripts (i.e., I, İ, Ə, X, Q, Ç, Ş, Ö, and Ü) within the name.
+The **Xenharmonically Provident Musical Virtuosity Which Rests in the Glory of Our Creative Vecistani Nation, ŞOXI ÇÜMÖĞİQƏL** is the official ministry of music for the Vecistani Great Communal People's Republic, operating also as a copyright-free record label.
+The name is a pronouncible non-word chosen for its inclusion of every letter that is made distinguishable in Azerbaijani but not in non-Turkic scripts (i.e., I, İ, Ə, X, Q, Ğ, Ç, Ş, Ö, and Ü) within the name.

-Vecistan prohibit the distribution or playback of music produced outside the label, unless there is specific intent to complement a foreign property that song is associated with (e.g., distributing copies of the Adopt Me soundtrack in a context where that game is being discussed).
+Vecistan prohibit the distribution or playback of music produced outside the label, unless there is specific intent to complement a foreign property that song is associated with (e.g., distributing copies of the Adopt Me soundtrack in a context where that game is being discussed)..

-- Full title is 'the Xenharmonically Provident Musical Virtuosity Which Rests in the Glory of Our Creative Vecistani Nation, ŞOXI ÇÜMÖĞİQƏL'.

-- All Şöxı pieces are licenced under CC-BY-SA for use both inside and outside of Vecistan.
+- All ŞOXI pieces are licensed under CC-BY-SA for use both inside and outside of Vecistan.

 - Try to release every production onto SoundCloud within 11 days after first TV broadcast.